kibetamos/kibetamos/README.md

 - 🔭 I’m currently working on Python(Django & FastAPI)
 - 🌱 I’m currently learning React and Golang
 - 👯 I’m looking to collaborate on Open source solutions
-- ⚡ Fun fact: Beach coding, coffee is a must have.
+- ⚡ Fun fact: coffee is a must have.

 <a href="https://www.twitter.com/_Ark3" target="_blank" rel="noreferrer"><img